 <H1> Lightbulb: Classifying Elements

-How can you predict magnesium, calcium, and sodium properties using the periodic table?
-Here classification of the elements in the periodic table becomes essential.
+How can you predict the properties of magnesium, calcium, and sodium using the periodic table?
+Here, classification of the elements in the periodic table becomes essential.

 The elements are organized into groups (vertical columns) and periods (horizontal rows) in the periodic table based on their atomic numbers.
 For example, sodium, magnesium, and calcium are all metals, and their position on the periodic table indicates that these elements can donate electrons and become cations that react with anions like chloride to form salts.
 Let’s explore how the periodic table helps us understand these patterns and what other information it can reveal.